-Set a user callback to be called after each column has been tested for convergence

-Prob The current SLP problem.
-UserFunc The function to be called after each column has been tested for convergence.
+Set a user callback to be called after each column has been tested for convergence prob The current SLP problem. itervar The function to be called after each column has been tested for convergence.
 UserFunc returns an integer value.
 The return value is interpreted as a convergence status.
-The possible values are: < 0 The variable has not converged; 0 The convergence status of the variable is unchanged; 1 to 10 The column has converged on a system-defined convergence criterion (these values should not normally be returned); 10 The variable has converged on user criteria. myProb The problem passed to the callback function. myObject The user-defined object passed as Object to XSLPsetcbitervar.
-ColIndex The number of the column which has been tested for convergence.
-Object Address of a user-defined object, which can be used for any purpose by the function.
-Object is passed to UserFunc as myObject.
+The possible values are: The variable has not converged; 0 The convergence status of the variable is unchanged; 1 to 10 The column has converged on a system-defined convergence criterion (these values should not normally be returned); 10 The variable has converged on user criteria. cbprob The problem passed to the callback function. cbdata The user-defined object passed as data to XSLPsetcbitervar. col The number of the column which has been tested for convergence. data Address of a user-defined object, which can be used for any purpose by the function. data is passed to UserFunc as cbdata.